SCOPE OF THE JOURNAL

 Mandatory patient consent form

 For publication of material that contains detailed patient information about a living individual, it is compulsory for a signed patient consent to be obtained irrespective of whether there are any photos of the patient.
 A patient consent form must be used and an example, with guidelines on use, is available for download here.
+You must upload your dated consent forms with your manuscript submission via Manuscript Central.

 Images of patients